Reports and Publications

 Best Practices for Systems Science Research

-December 2021 | This document emerged out of a day-long workshop hosted at the National Institutes of Health on April 18th, 2016.
-The workshop gathered a number of experts in this area, including OBSSR’s Drs.
-William T. Riley and Michael Spittel, to discuss best practices in systems science research.
+December 2021 | This document emerged from a day-long workshop hosted at the National Institutes of Health on April 18, 2016.
+The workshop gathered experts in this area, including OBSSR’s Drs.
+William T. Riley and Michael Spittel to discuss best practices in systems science research.
 Consensus statements of best practices were agreed upon and an outline of these statements was drafted by the group.
-This outline was then expanded upon and refined by the lead authors, with guidance from the editors, as well as feedback and agreement from the advisory board.
+This outline was then expanded and refined by the lead authors, with guidance from the editors, as well as feedback and agreement from the advisory board.
 The remainder of the paper is organized around the topics or statements that the workshop members agreed constituted a set of best practices for the field.
-This set of best practices is not meant to be exhaustive, but rather establishes a baseline set of evaluation criteria to assure that Systems Science produces insights that are useful, feasible, credible, and ethical.
+This set of best practices is meant to establish a baseline set of evaluation criteria to assure that systems science produces insights that are useful, feasible, credible, and ethical.

 Ending Sexual Harassment in Science: Designing and Administering a Survey That Can Lead to an Improved Organizational Climate

-November 1, 2021 | The NIH developed and administered the 2019 NIH Workplace Climate and Harassment Survey.
-The goal was to use best practices in survey design methods to create an instrument for rigorous assessment of harassment incidence and organizational climate predictors of sexual harassment in scientific research environments.
-This Academic Medicine article summarizes the processes used to design and administer the NIH survey and provides brief descriptions of three products of the process developed to guide scientific institutions wishing to embark on a data-driven approach to assess and prevent harassment: a document detailing survey development and methods; a survey implementation guide; and the key findings obtained from the survey conducted at NIH, including recommendations for interventions targeting organizational climate at NIH and limitations of the survey.
-This article is co-authored by William T. Riley, Ph.D., Kathryn A. Morris, M.P.H., Charlene E. Le Fauve, Ph.D., and Hannah A. Valantine, M.D.
+November 2021 | The National Institutes of Health (NIH) developed and administered the 2019 NIH Workplace Climate and Harassment Survey to assess harassment incidence and identify organizational climate factors that contribute to sexual harassment in scientific research environments.
+Using best practices in survey design, NIH created a rigorous assessment tool to inform prevention efforts.
+This Academic Medicine journal article outlines the survey’s design and administration process and highlights three key resources developed to support scientific institutions in adopting a data-driven approach to harassment assessment and prevention.
+These include a document detailing survey development and methodology; a survey implementation guide; and key survey findings from NIH, including recommendations for improving organizational climate and addressing survey limitations.
+The article is co-authored by OBSSR staff.

 NIH-Wide Research Opportunities in the Basic Behavioral and Social Sciences: National Institutes of Health Council of Councils Working Group Report